KevinMusgrave/pytorch-metric-learning/docs/miners.md

  - [```LpDistance(normalize_embeddings=True, p=2, power=1)```](distances.md#lpdistance)
      - This is the only compatible distance.

+**Important note**:

+This miner works well only with low dimensionality embeddings (e.g 64-dim) and L2-normalized distances.
+Check out [UniformHistogramMiner](#uniformhistogramminer) for a miner that is roughly equivalent, but works with embeddings of any dimensionality and any distance metric.

 ## EmbeddingsAlreadyPackagedAsTriplets
 If your embeddings are already ordered sequentially as triplets, then use this miner to force your loss function to use the already-formed triplets.